Krazete/sgm/README.md

 This will also reveal two more sorting options based on the two ratings on each card.

 The rating system uses Firebase to keep track of votes.
-One vote is allowed per browser session, and all votes are weighted by how many votes were made at the same IP address.
+One vote is allowed per browser session.
+All votes are weighted by their age in days and by the number of votes made at the same IP address.

 *The rating system toggle state is saved in your browser's local storage for future visits.*